rayx0106/BCB546X-Fall2019_fasta-furious/McCarthy_AJ_Lindsay_JA_2013.md

 The article of “Staphylococcus aureus Innate Immune Evasion is Lineage-Specific: A Bioinfomatics Study” by Alex J.McCarthy and Jodi A.Lindsay, 2013 was used for our final project. https://www.sciencedirect.com/science/article/pii/S1567134813002372?via%3Dihub.
 We replicated part 2.2, “Sequence analysis of S. aureus genes”.

 The distribution and genetic variation of genes with characterised or hypothesized roles in inhibiting complement, chemotaxis or neutrophil function was investigated.
-In total, 43 genes were investigated as shown in XXXX.
+In total, 43 genes were investigated.

 The sequence of each gene in each genome was identified using BLAST searches (www.ncbi.nlm.nih.giv/blast).